 \textbf{Format Search Space}: For pure quantization search, this work evaluates FLIQS on two search spaces: FLIQS-S and FLIQS-L. FLIQS-S includes the standard power-of-two formats, while FLIQS-L includes a larger set of formats between four and eight bits.
 For floating point, FLIQS-L includes 16 formats, which to our knowledge is the largest quantization search performed.
 Full details of the quantization search spaces can be found in Appendix~\ref{sec:search-space}.

-\textbf{Quantization and Weight Sharing}: Each layer in FLIQS searches has a single set of full-precision model weights, which are dynamically quantized and masked at each step based on the architecture sampled by the RL controller.
-A detailed description of the quantization procedure can be found in Appendix~\ref{sec:two-phase}.
-This approach differs from other works like DNAS~\cite{wu2018DNAS} and EDMIPS~\cite{cai2020EDMIPS}, which use branched super-networks that allocate each numerical format its own set of weights and activations.
-These additional branches can become prohibitively large due to the additional weight memory and gradient buffers especially for larger search spaces, such as the floating-point FLIQS-L space.

-\textbf{Switchable Clipping}: FLIQS introduces a switchable clipping threshold (formally defined in Appendix~\ref{sec:two-phase}) based on the current format selection.
+\textbf{Switchable Clipping}: FLIQS also introduces a switchable clipping threshold that changes based on the current format.
 This is necessary since smaller bitwidths require more aggressive clipping, and vice versa, as shown in Figure~\ref{fig:fliqs-analysis}(a).
 These clipping thresholds can either be pre-computed with synthetic data, or computed during the first phase of the search with real data.
 In general, pre-computing the thresholds leads to high-quality results with less complexity, and it is used for the experimental sections below.